10 Foods That Help Tame Anxiety

 Omega-3 Rich Foods

 Salmon, sardines, chia seeds and flaxseeds are all stout sources of omega-3 fatty acids, and these healthy fats have a hand in our emotional well-being and have been used in the treatment of depression and anxiety disorders.
-Learn how to add flaxseeds to recipes or try one of these quick and easy top 10 salmon recipes.
+Learn how to add flaxseeds to recipes.

 The bold, rich colors of blackberries, blueberries, strawberries, cherries, acai berry, and currants have their place in the anti-anxiety diet list.
 They are loaded with potent polyphenols, which are trending in treatments for mental health disorders.
 Jump start your mornings with these berry-filled breakfasts or serve up this Berry Nectarine Salad at your next meal.